SeanJBennett/Solar/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> Automating Job Submission and Analysis to a Supercomputer using Slurm
     <br>
 </p>